zhenglz/LBTS/README.md

 It is also particularly valuable in aiding precise drug discovery and drug repurposing via an economical and efficient route.

-Please cite: Haiping Zhang et al. Large-Scale Target Identification of Herbal Medicine Using
+<h2>Please cite: </h2>
-             a Reverse Docking Approach.
+Haiping Zhang et al. Large-Scale Target Identification of Herbal Medicine Using a Reverse Docking Approach.
 JCIM.
 2018

-How to use:
+<h2>How to use:</h2>